Stephen Flemmi: Married life

 In the 1950s, Flemmi was married to an Irish-American woman named Jeanette, from whom he later became estranged.
 By 1980, he planned to divorce Jeanette to marry his longtime mistress, Marilyn DeSilva, but it is unknown whether he ever followed through with the legal actions.
-Throughout his life, Flemmi was engaged in clandestine affairs with several other women, including sisters Debra Davis and Michelle Davis, and Deborah Hussey.
+Throughout his life, Flemmi was engaged in clandestine affairs with several other women, including sisters Debra and Michelle Davis, and Deborah Hussey.
+According to Salemme: "There's two things with Flemmi paramount to everything – his money and his women, not necessarily in that order".

-Flemmi met Debra Davis at a jewelry store, and the couple dated for more than seven years.
-In 1981, Bulger is said to have killed Davis because she knew that Flemmi was an informant.
+Flemmi met Debra Davis at a jewelry store after his return to Boston in 1974, and the couple dated for more than seven years.
+They lived together at an apartment in Randolph, along with Davis' sister, Michelle.
+Flemmi and Davis' relationship became strained after Flemmi began sexually abusing 14-year-old Michelle Davis.
+During an argument at the Bay Tower Room restaurant at 60 State Street, Flemmi, in frustration, tacitly admitted to her that he and Bulger were FBI informants.
+An enraged Bulger then allegedly insisted that Davis be killed, to which Flemmi acquiesced.
+On September 17, 1981, 26-year-old Davis was strangled to death in the basement of Flemmi's mother's home in South Boston.
+Flemmi claimed that Davis was murdered by Bulger.
+According to John Martorano, Flemmi admitted that he had "accidentally" strangled her himself.
+Flemmi pulled out Davis' teeth and cut off her hands to complicate identifying the body, and she was buried at Tenean Beach on the Neponset River in North Quincy.
+As he and Bulger buried the body, Flemmi claimed to have considered killing Bulger for the murder.
+Flemmi misled Davis' mother Olga into thinking her daughter had moved to Texas.
+Wracked with shame and guilt over the abuse she had suffered at the hands of Flemmi, Michelle Davis fell into drug addiction and alcoholism, and died from a drug overdose in January 2006.

 Four years after killing Davis, in 1985, Flemmi and Bulger killed Deborah Hussey, who was also Flemmi's stepdaughter (born to his common-law wife, Marion A. Hussey).
 Deborah was first sexually molested by Flemmi in her teens—she informed her mother that Flemmi had molested her for years—and had been his girlfriend since.
 In the days prior to her murder, Hussey was close to breaking up with Flemmi and telling her mother about their relationship, which is thought to have been the motive for her murder.